 We’re talking about online reputation management (ORM): the process of pushing down negative reviews down off page 1.

 Imagine this scenario… you’re a politician that recently got smeared for a big mess up.
-You want that negative press to go away.
-This is where reputation management SEO comes into play.
+You want that negative online reputation to go away.
+This is where a company’s online reputation management SEO comes into play.

 Over the years, my agency The Search Initiative, has performed dozens of ORM campaigns for our clients.

 I’m about to share the key essentials from these campaigns.

 You’re about to learn:

 - How to boost your existing rankings to cover page 1

 - How to delete negative reviews in the search result

 - How to push down negative reviews onto page 2